How to Make Plywood Look Good (10+ Ways in 2023)

 One of the easiest ways to make plywood look good is by sanding down the entire surface.

-First, use the rougher sandpaper to lightly sand the surface and make the plywood smooth, and then use the finer sandpaper to achieve a detailed finish.
+First, use the rougher, courser sandpaper to lightly sand the surface and make the plywood smooth, and then use the finer sandpaper to achieve a detailed finish.

 Make sure you don’t sand too much, as doing so can make the plywood uneven.

-You can sand by hand or with a power sander like an orbital sander.
+You can sand by hand or with a power sander, but I prefer using a electric sander because of how much faster it is.

-Sanded plywood is essential if you’re going to paint, stain, or apply polyurethane to the plywood eventually, as it makes the wood more receptacle to these products.
+Sanded plywood is essential if you’re going to paint, stain, or apply polyurethane to the plywood because it makes the wood more receptacle to these products.

 Even if you’re keeping the plywood’s natural finish, you should sand it at least once to ensure it’s visually appealing with a smooth surface, easier to clean, and safe.

-Using a wood grain filler with sandpaper can also make your plywood visually appealing.
+Using a wood filler with sandpaper can also make your plywood visually appealing.

-In this case, you’d be using the wood grain filler to plug present gaps, cracks, and holes and make the plywood smooth overall.
+In this case, you’d be using the wood grain filler to plug any gaps, cracks, and holes and make the plywood smooth overall.

-Especially if you’re working with Grade-B or Grade-C plywood, it’s wise to use wood grain filler, as plywoods of these qualities are often rife with the defects that this substance remedies.
+Especially if you’re working with Grade-B or Grade-C plywood, it’s essential to use wood filler because these are often rife with the defects.
 Just make sure the wood grain filler is the same color as the plywood so it doesn’t look discolored.
 You can also check out these tips to make wood filler look like wood!

-Once you apply wood grain filler, you’ll need to sand the plywood gently.
+Once you apply wood filler, you’ll need to sand the plywood.
 Then let the wood filler dry.
 Once it’s dry, give the plywood a final all-over sand and it should be good to go.
 Just be sure to wipe any sanding dust with a damp cloth before painting or staining.

 4. Stain the Surface